 Enjoy a visit to Sossusvlei, a clay pan enclosed by the world's largest sand dunes, up to 300m (984 ft) high.
 Here, use some free time to enjoy the sand dunes on your own.
 Visit the Sesriem Canyon, a small canyon typical of the area.

-Visit Fish River Canyon, the largest canyon in Africa, and take in its majestic beauty.
-Continue on to the banks of the Gariep River with time to swim or just relax.
+After a relaxing morning in the hot springs, continue on to the banks of the Orange River with time to swim or just relax.
 Enjoy the beautiful scenery in this part of the country.

 Cross the border into South Africa and continue down the coast to Lambert's Bay, stopping along the way.
 Opt to visit Bird Island or stroll through this charming town.